ShivangiSingh17/Java-Jet/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRqe9qPKBN1TNd-HhAPNCx5_dnp8K-K4wS3mouErVI3zt-qLnKi)
 # Java
 Java is one of the most popular and widely used programming language and platform.
 It is fast, reliable and secure.
 Also java is *object-oriented programming* language.
-Java is *statically type language* (because the type of data is predefined as part of the programming language and all constants or variables are defined for a given program).
+Java is *statically type language* (because the type of data is predefined as part of the programing language and all constants or variables are defined for a given program).
 ### Data Types:
 They are basically of two types:
 1. Primitive data type